good-loop/my-loop/README.md

 This is the https://my.good-loop.com web-app for the public to see their Good-Loop activity, and take control of their data.
 It also includes the Impact Hub micro-sites.

+## Docs

+Auto-generated JS docs can be found at: https://js-doc.good-loop.com/my-loop/

 ## Impact Hub: Current and Future

 ### Impact Hub Revamp